 These limited partnership interests are speculative securities.
 You could lose all or substantially all of your investment in the Fund.
-Before you decide whether to invest, read this entire prospectus carefully and consider "THE RISKS YOU FACE" on page 13.
+Before you decide whether to invest, read this entire prospectus carefully and consider "THE RISKS YOU FACE" on page 14.

-- The Fund has not yet commenced operations and thus has no performance history. - The Fund's trading program and the managed futures funds and managed futures accounts in which the Fund invests are speculative and leveraged.
+The Fund has not yet commenced operations and thus has no performance history.

+The Fund's trading program and the managed futures funds and managed futures accounts in which the Fund invests are speculative and leveraged.
 Such trading program, managed futures funds, and managed futures accounts will acquire positions with face amounts substantially greater than their total equity.
-Leverage magnifies the impact of both gains and losses. - Performance is expected to be volatile; the net asset value of an investor's capital account may fluctuate significantly in a single month. - The General Partner anticipates that approximately 90% of the Fund's assets will be managed by third party sub-advisors to the Fund or invested in managed futures funds which are themselves managed by commodity pool operators unaffiliated with the General Partner.
+Leverage magnifies the impact of both gains and losses.

+- Performance is expected to be volatile; the net asset value of an investor's capital account may fluctuate significantly in a single month. - The General Partner anticipates that approximately 90% of the Fund's assets will be managed by third party sub-advisors to the Fund or invested in managed futures funds which are themselves managed by commodity pool operators unaffiliated with the General Partner.
 These third party sub-advisors and commodity pool operators will control the investment programs of each managed futures account and managed futures fund, respectively, in which the Fund invests.
-Therefore, the Fund's performance will, to a certain extent, depend on the skill and acumen of such third party sub-advisors and commodity pool operators will control the investment programs of each managed futures fund, respectively, in which the Fund invests.
 Therefore, the Fund's performance will, to a certain extent, depend on the skill and acumen of such third party sub-advisors and commodity pool operators their ability to successfully implement their trading programs.
 As of the date of this Prospectus, no third party sub-advisors or managed futures funds have been retained or selected by the Fund or the General Partner. - After each calendar year each investor in the Fund will receive a Schedule K-1 reporting such investor's share of partnership tax items for income tax purposes.
 This form is expected to be available prior to April 15 each year following the taxable year it relates to; however, if there were a delay in making Schedule K-1's available, it could be more difficult for investors to complete their tax returns in a timely fashion.
 Additionally, investors who seek advice from tax advisors with respect to their Schedule K-1 may incur additional costs in the form of fees. - There is no secondary market for the Fund's Interests.
 You may withdraw from the Fund only as of a month-end.
 Transfers of Interests are subject to limitations. - You will sustain losses if the substantial expenses of the Fund are not offset by investment gains and interest income.